 Divorce Service of Process and Response in California

 When a party has filed for divorce, he or she will need to file a proof of service of process demonstrating that the other party was served with a copy of the petition.
 The other party can then respond to the petition and make disputes when necessary.
 When the parties cannot agree on the issues, they may need to enter into mediation, which could quickly become highly complicated.

 Considering Divorce?
 Contact the Attorneys at the RM Law Group.

-The attorneys at RM Law Group, LLP. have built a reputation in protecting the interests of individuals seeking divorce in the City of Whittier and surrounding areas.
+The attorneys at RM Law Group, LLP have built a reputation in protecting the interests of individuals seeking divorce in Whittier, California and surrounding areas.
 At RM Law Group, we understand that the divorce process can be complicated, especially when there are children involved.
-If you are seeking to file for divorce in California, obtain the legal support of a team of attorneys who have dedicated years of experience in the matter.
+If you are seeking to file for divorce in California, contact us today and obtain the legal support of a team of attorneys who have dedicated years of experience in the matter.